England. Change location

 Support from your tutor

-• Facilitating your regular online workshops to bring the module materials to life; this will include facilitating discussion, setting small group work tasks and activities and encouraging you to share and reflect on examples from your own work experience and practice.
+• facilitating your regular online workshops to bring the module materials to life, including facilitating discussions, setting small group work tasks and activities, and encouraging you to share and reflect on examples from your own work experience and practice

-• Helping you to consolidate your learning and consider practice in your own nation and locality
+• helping you consolidate your learning and consider practice in your own nation and locality

 Module tutors will also support a forum, allowing students to post and respond to comments and reflections throughout the module.
-TMA sessions will be delivered by the module team and will be recorded in order to ensure everyone has access to the information provided.
+Online tutorials run throughout the module.
+Where possible, we 'll make recordings available.
+While they 're not compulsory, we strongly encourage you to participate.

 Assessment